AshwinRaam/TreeCut/README.md

 - Add a new artifact by hitting the '+' button.
 - Select "Web Applicatoin: Exploded > From Modules..."
 - Select the project.
+- (optional) Change the name of the artifact by removing the ":war exploded" suffix.
+  - This affects the URL later.
 - Hit "OK"
 - Go to "Run > Profile > Edit Configurations".
 - Hit "Add New" or the hit '+' button.